Eight-year-old Rana was very sad when her father died. But she and her mother, Muna, could take comfort in knowing that he was in heaven with Jesus.

 Pray for Rana, Muna, and other secret Christians, and pray that Christian TV programs will reach more who need to hear Christian truths.

-To learn more about Christians in Egypt, read Bold Believers in Egypt, available in the free Downloads section.
+To learn more about Christians in Egypt, read Bold Believers in Egypt, available in the Downloads section.

 (To protect their identities, the names of some of the people on this website and some identifying details have been changed.
 Some of the quotes and stories have been edited and paraphrased from the original sources for clarity, length, and age appropriateness.)